 How to stop it?

 First of all, let’s set the right expectations and be aware that if the business has been operating in a reactive model, changing to a proactive approach will take some time.
 Walking towards a proactive approach is something that happens gradually, not overnight.
-All those years of breaking, fixing, and firefighting has filled your IT infrastructure with hacks, patches, and band aids, and all of that needs to be corrected before you are able to effectively implement a proactive approach.
+All those years of breaking, fixing, and firefighting have filled your IT infrastructure with hacks, patches, and band-aids, and all of that needs to be corrected before you are able to effectively implement a proactive approach.
 Here is a list of the best practices and phases that I have personally put together while turning around various organizations from reactive operational models to proactive models.

-Keeping IT operations running proactively.
+Keeping IT operations running proactively